 Sprint Backlog

 The sprint backlog is a key artifact in the Scrum framework.
 The Sprint Backlog in Scrum is a list of tasks or user stories selected from the Product Backlog for completion during a sprint.
-It is a subset of the product backlog and it is created during the sprint planning meeting.
+The team creates the Sprint Backlog during sprint planning as a subset of the Product Backlog

 Increment

-At the conclusion of each sprint iteration, the Increment should represent a usable outcome derived from the current sprint and align with the predefined Definition of Done criteria.
+At the end of each sprint, the Increment represents a usable outcome derived from the current sprint and align with the predefined Definition of Done criteria.
 Below, I’ve included a snippet to illustrate the visualization of the increment within the Scrum process.

 Core terminology used in Scrum.

-9. Velocity: Velocity is calculated by summing up the story points of all the user stories completed in a sprint.
-It is a measure of the team’s productivity, indicating how much work they can accomplish in a sprint.
+Velocity: Velocity measures team productivity by summing story points of all user stories completed in a Sprint, providing insights into how much work the team can handle in future cycles.

 Summary